bejiol/TFM/README.md

-# TFM

-En este repositorio se encuentra alojado el código del Trabajo de Fin de Máster titulado "Detección offline de subtemas en Twitter durante eventos", realizado en el curso 2017/2018.
-Ha sido llevado a cabo para el Máster en Ingeniería Informática, de la Facultad de Informática de la Universidad Complutense de Madrid.

-### Alumna:
-* Beatriz Jiménez del Olmo

-### Director:
-* Rafael Caballero Roldán (Departamento de Sistemas Informáticos y Computación)

-### Descripción de los archivos clave:
-- **twitter-listener.py** : Script para la recopilación de los tweets del evento a analizar, realizado por el profesor Enrique Martín Martín.
-- **credenciales-twitter.py** : Archivo necesario por **twitter-listener.py** donde se definirán las credenciales de acceso necesarias para poder usar la API de Twitter.
-Estas credenciales serán accesibles una ves se configure una  [aplicación de Twitter](https://apps.twitter.com/).
-- **tweet-import-preprocess.py**: Script que importa los tweets recopilados a una base de datos en MongoDB y aplica las operaciones de preprocesado sobre los tweets recogidas en **preprocesado.js**.
-- **tweet-analysis.py**: Script encargado de realizar la fase de detección de temas, una vez se haya especificado el intervalo temporal a estudiar del evento.
-Hace uso de los archivos adicionales **dateTimePicker.py** y **scroll.py**.
-- **config.json**: Fichero de configuración necesario por el script **tweet-analysis.py** para la fase de detección de temas.
-- **tweet-time-clustering.py**: Script encargado del proceso de agrupación y representación de los temas según proximidad temporal, generando "momentos" de distintos niveles de concentración de temas.
-- **tweet-textual-clustering.py**: Script responsable de la agrupación por relación textual de los temas detectados, representando visualmente los clusters temáticos generados.
+# Offline topic detection and clustering for time limited events in Twitter

+This repository keeps the source code and data employed in this paper.

+### Description of the main files:
+- **twitter-listener.py** : Script employed for downloading event tweets.
+- **credenciales-twitter.py** : Used by **twitter-listener.py**, defines the variables needed to access to the API of Twitter.
+They can be obtained after defining a  [Twitter Application](https://apps.twitter.com/).
+- **tweet-import-preprocess.py**: Imports the tweets into MongoDB (which is assumed to be installed) and applies the preprocessing  operations described in  **preprocesado.js**.
+- **tweet-analysis.py**: Script devoted to topic detection, starts with some time interval of the event.
+Imports the modules **dateTimePicker.py** and **scroll.py**.
+- **config.json**: Configuration file employed by the script **tweet-analysis.py** during the topic detection phase.
+- **tweet-time-clustering.py**:  Script responsible of the temporal aggregation of the detected topics and of the visualization of the moments obtained.
+- **tweet-textual-clustering.py**: Script responsible of the textual aggregation of the detected topics and of the visualization of the thematic clusters obtained.